 How Divorce Affects Survivors' Benefits

 If your divorced spouse dies, you can receive benefits as a widow/widower if the marriage lasted 10 years or more.
+However, you won't have to meet the length-of-marriage requirement if you're caring for your deceased ex-spouse's child who's under the age of 16 or disabled.
 Benefits paid to a surviving divorced spouse who is 60 or older will not affect the benefit rates for other survivors receiving benefits.

 How Remarriage Affects Survivors' Benefits